EMinsight/setupEM/README.md

 # Python GUI for gds2palace

-[gds2palace](https://github.com/VolkerMuehlhaus/gds2palace_ihp_sg13g2) enables an **RFIC FEM simulation** workflow where GDSII layout files are simulated using the [Palace FEM solver by AWS](https://awslabs.github.io/palace/stable/). setupEM provides a Python-based graphical user interface to configure and run gds2palace, instead of creating the simulation model code manually.
+[gds2palace](https://github.com/VolkerMuehlhaus/gds2palace_ihp_sg13g2) enables an **RFIC FEM simulation** workflow where GDSII layout files are simulated using the [Palace FEM solver by AWS](https://awslabs.github.io/palace/stable/). setupEM provides a Python-based **graphical user interface** to configure and run gds2palace, instead of creating the simulation model code manually, and also start simulation in Palace.

-When you install setupEM, the gds2palace workflow is installed in the background.
+When you install setupEM, the gds2palace workflow is automatically installed in the background.
 This enables **creating a simulation model** for AWS Palace.
 To actually **run the simulation**, you need to have AWS Palace installed, as described below.
+Palace installation is **not** done automatically!

 An overview of the SetupEM user interface is given below in chapter "Using setupEM"